arc-language/core-parser/PACKAGE.md

 func (s *BaseArcParserListener) ExitImportSpec(ctx *ImportSpecContext)
     ExitImportSpec is called when production importSpec is exited.

+func (s *BaseArcParserListener) ExitIntrinsicExpression(ctx *IntrinsicExpressionContext)
+    ExitIntrinsicExpression is called when production intrinsicExpression is exited.

 func (s *BaseArcParserListener) ExitLeftHandSide(ctx *LeftHandSideContext)
     ExitLeftHandSide is called when production leftHandSide is exited.